pf4d/dolfin-adjoint/docs/source/download/index.rst

 Older versions
 ==============

-An older version, that is compatible with FEniCS 1.5 can be downloaded with:
+An older version compatible with FEniCS 1.5 can be downloaded with:

 .. code-block:: bash